segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 * [Various Leadership & Rotational Programs](https://careers.northeastern.edu/article/leadership-rotational-programs/)  - Northeastern University in Boston has created an amazing list of rotational programs that provide mentoring and training to college students across different industries.
 Check it out!
 * [Road to Hire](https://www.roadtohire.org/) - In their own words, _Road to Hire interrupts cycles of intergenerational poverty by ensuring the young people in its programs have access to higher education, high-earning careers and prosperous futures.
 R2H programs are designed to meet students where they are and provide pathways to high-growth careers in STEM.
 Road to Hire's High School, College and Apprenticeship programs serve first-gen college students, students of color and students from low-income backgrounds._ So they help young people from high school through recent graduates find their way into careers with training, mentorship, job placement, and more.
+* [The New Technologists Program](https://www.newtechnologists.com/index.html) - A 7-week "innovation academy" (training program) in partnership with Microsoft for college freshmen and sophomores interested in pursuing a career in tech.
+The program provides hands-on training and real-world experience with senior engineers, and teaches the skills necessary to navigate the professional world.
 * [Explore Microsoft Program](https://careers.microsoft.com/v2/global/en/exploremicrosoft) - Internships at Microsoft for first and second-year college students.
 * [Microsoft Student Opportunities](https://careers.microsoft.com/v2/global/en/students) - A page with Microsoft's various internship and employment offerings for college students of all levels.
 * [Microsoft Imagine Cup](https://imaginecup.microsoft.com/en-us) - A global hackathon competition with significant prizes put on by Microsoft every year.
 You must be 18+ to participate.
 Students form groups of no more than 4 and build ideas that use Azure to solve problems or make cool things.
 Projects are then judged by Microsoft representatives, with winning teams receiving awards, including cash investments (up to $50,000 last I checked).